 Pursuant to regulatory guidance, the Bank conducts annual capital stress tests, modeling systemic and company-specific stress scenarios.
-In 2020, as the Bank responded to the macroeconomic and humanitarian challenges of the COVID-19 pandemic, the Bank selected as its primary stress scenario its current forecast, reflecting the severe stresses anticipated due to the impact of the pandemic on our customers and the U.S. economy (including the impacts of disaster forbearance practices designed to alleviate the severity of the pandemic on our borrowers).
-The results of this analysis were presented to and reviewed by the Bank's senior management, the Bank's Board of Directors and the Board's Risk Committee.
+In 2021, the Bank conducted its annual capital stress tests and the results of these tests were presented to and reviewed by the Bank's senior management, the Bank's Board of Directors, and the Board's Financial Risk Committee.
 In addition, the Bank made the results of the stress tests (its current business forecast) available to its prudential regulators - the FDIC and the UDFI.
-The process we utilized in 2020 was a pragmatic departure from our standard testing practices, dictated by the severity of the pandemic.
-Generally, the stress test results include certain measures that evaluate the Bank's resources and resiliency in real time.
-Typically, on the basis of a stress analysis, senior management may elect to adjust its business plans or capital targets to reduce risks identified by the analysis.
+Generally, the stress test results include certain measures that evaluate the Bank's ability to absorb losses in severely adverse economic and financial conditions.
+On the basis of a stress analysis, senior management may elect to adjust its business plans or capital targets to reduce risks identified by the analysis.
 Our regulators may also require the Bank to raise additional capital or take other actions, or may impose restrictions on our business, based on the results of the stress tests.
-We may not be able to raise additional capital if required to do so, or may not be able to do so on terms that are advantageous to us.
+We may not be able to raise additional capital if required to do so or may not be able to do so on terms that are advantageous to us.
 Any such capital raises, if required, may also be dilutive to our existing stockholders.

 We also conduct quarterly liquidity stress tests to evaluate the adequacy of our liquidity sources under several stress scenarios, including a severely adverse macroeconomic scenario.
-In 2020, the forecast of business operations through the pandemic served as the severely adverse scenario.
 The results of these scenarios may lead management to determine, or regulators to demand, that higher levels of liquidity be maintained at significant incremental expense to the Bank.